Twins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have come away with eight wins in the 25 contests they have been listed as the underdogs in this season.
+- The Twins have come away with nine wins in the 26 contests they have been listed as the underdogs in this season.

-- This season, Minnesota has won eight of its 25 games, or 32%, when it's the underdog by at least -110 on the moneyline.
+- Minnesota has not entered a game this season as a bigger underdog on the moneyline than the +170 odds on it winning this game.

-- The Twins have an implied victory probability of 52.4% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Twins have a 37% chance of walking away with the win.

-- So far this season, Minnesota and its opponents have hit the over in 25 of its 64 games with a total.
+- Minnesota and its opponents have hit the over in 26 of its 65 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!